Truck Accidents

 Many people correctly assume that truck accidents tend to be more dangerous than typical car accidents.
 What fewer people realize is that truck collisions are also significantly more complicated in terms of recovering compensation for damages.
 Liability may not be straightforward, meaning you may not be sure who you should file a lawsuit against.
 More than one party may ultimately be liable, and determining who can be held responsible requires careful investigation.

 Crucial evidence can disappear fast, so the sooner you get in touch with us to discuss your truck accident case, the better.
-Call (404) 689-2734 or contact us online to schedule a free initial consultation today.
+Call (404) 689-2734 or contact us online to schedule a free initial consultation.
+We have offices in Marietta, Alpharetta/Roswell, Decatur, LaGrange, Hiram, and Fayetteville.

 Contact Us